cortexlib/box/README.md

-# Cortex : { cortex-matrix }
+# Cortex : { cortex-box }

-Matrix is a simple two dimensional array in C++.
+Box gives two dimensionsal indexing access to contigous data.
+It also provides a range of transformation and restructuring methods to change the shape of the box.
+A heavy point of focus for box is its vast array of operators overloads making data manipulation more expressive.

 ---

-- Refer to [CONTRIBUTING.md](./CONTRIBUTING.md) for ways to contribute and support the development of "{ cortex-matrix }".
+- Refer to [CONTRIBUTING.md](./CONTRIBUTING.md) for ways to contribute and support the development of "{ cortex-box }".

-- Refer to [LICENSE](./LICENSE) for ways to use and distrinute "{ cortex-matrix }".
+- Refer to [LICENSE](./LICENSE) for ways to use and distrinute "{ cortex-box }".